 A tool like Friday.app’s Power-Ups can help remote teams easily make space for these positive grapevine communications.

 The main disadvantage of grapevine communication is that it can spread untruths or half-truths.
 If left uncontrolled, it can also create an antagonistic culture of “employees vs. management”.
 This type of environment is more likely to arise if there are contradictions between what senior management is saying and what the grapevine is saying.

 In these situations, employees tend to be evenly split in who they choose to believe.
 For example, research shows that 42% would believe information heard in a speech by senior leadership, 47% would believe the grapevine, and 11% would believe a mixture of both.
 Failure to keep an eye on the grapevine can lead to mistrust, which might ultimately culminate in increased employee performance problems or resignations.

-Since grapevine communication is more or less inevitable, business leaders should avoid trying to shut down the grapevine entirely.
+Since grapevine communication is more or less inevitable, business and team leaders should avoid trying to shut down the grapevine entirely.
 Instead, they should focus on controlling the spread of untrue rumors, while encouraging healthy forms of informal communication.